veeto

 Key Takeaways

-• Allows exceptions for agreements that only protect trade secrets and proprietary business information.
+• Allows NDAs that protect only trade secrets, financial information, or proprietary information.

 Summary